Andrii-Klipailo/Electricity_SQL_Project/README.md

 ```
 **Fragment of the output:**
 ![output8](https://github.com/Andrii-Klipailo/Electricity_SQL_Project/blob/main/Output/answer%208.png)
-**Objective:** Identify countries that have produced more electricity from renewable sources than coal by a factor of 2 or more in the last 10 years.

 ### 9. Which type of energy (coal or renewable sources) dominated in each country in terms of production volume over the entire period (from 1965 to 2023)?
 ```SQL
 SELECT country